Skip to content

 All source code is original.

-Major changes from original refined
+Differences from original refined

 Simplified errors

 refined encoded the logical predicates in its error type.
 This doesn't enable any further analysis, just turns a non-sum type into a sum type and complicates consumption.
-Furthermore, this error type is first transformed into another recursive ADT, which is then pretty printed.
+Furthermore, this error type is first transformed into another recursive ADT, which is only then pretty printed.
 This is unnecessary (even mentioned in the code).

 rerefined has a single-constructor error type which can be easily and efficiently turned into a string-like in a single pass.